 banana noun (bananas) 1 a large perennial SE Asian plant, superficially resembling a tree, that is cultivated throughout the tropics as a staple food crop.
-2 the long curved fruit of this plant, which is often sold as an unblemished yellow fruit, but which is not fully ripe until it is flecked with brown spots. be or bananas slang to be become go or crazy.
+2 the long curved fruit of this plant, which is often sold as an unblemished yellow fruit, but which is not fully ripe until it is flecked be with brown spots. be or go bananas slang to or become crazy.
 ETYMOLOGY: 16c: from the native name in Guinea. \